GettingNifty/Heavy-Evil/README.md

 or if it's a JRE it will be the /Home folder.

 Now the .jar files will be loaded automatically.
+Do not change the build configuration but make sure all of the .jars linked in the library are replaced with the newest download release, which is explained below.

-The .dmg format is only an installer for your OS, but you can still copy the .jdk file in /Library/Java/JavaVirtualMachines to the location above.
+The .dmg format is a JDK installer for your OS, but you can still copy the .jdk file in /Library/Java/JavaVirtualMachines to the location above.
 The automatic Java update installer in Mac OS X System Preferences>Java will also update/install to this location, I believe, but it may be installed elsewhere as I removed the files and Java still said it had the latest update.
 I've included a screen shot to show you what JOGL/Jogamp/Java3D files to copy into the aforementioned directory.
 All other files can be removed beforehand.
-Make sure you have the latest releases for more ease.

 This is the tutorial I followed, without doing any native linking.

 https://jogamp.org/wiki/index.php/Java3D_FAQ

 You can traverse the file system by opening your command shell and typing "cd /", followed by "cd System," etc. The command "ls" will list the contents of the folder.
 You can go backwards by typing "cd ../".
 Type "open JavaVirtualMachines" to open the folder in Finder once you have gotten to "cd Java" where the file is located and copy the new JRE/JDK into it, so that you can use the JVM under System/Library to store your JRE's and switch between different versions.
+Once you open a file from the shell, you can use the drop down list to navigate back to /Mac OS X and navigate with the mouse.

 I am using Mac OS X Lion version 10.7.5 with 4 GB's of RAM and stock VRAM.
 It takes a few minutes to load a million hairs in Blender, which I use to edit my object models.
 I would recommend Blender or AutoDesk Maya.
 You can download .obj files online or there are many other formats.
 The material .mtl file holds the texture data and has to be accessed some other way.